Carden, Cheshire: Medieval Carden

 Carden is not recorded in Domesday Book, as it was probably treated as part of Tilston.
-In 1066, Tilston had been part of the possessions of Edwin, Earl of Mercia (1065–70), and was evidently already subdivided, as the Bishop claimed half a hide of the manor and, after the Norman conquest, another half hide was sublet to Ranulf Mainwaring.
+In 1066, Tilston had been part of the possessions of Edwin, Earl of Mercia (1065–70), and was evidently already subdivided, as the Bishop claimed half a hide of the manor and, after the Norman Conquest, another half hide was sublet to Ranulf Mainwaring.
 In 1066, the four hides of taxable arable land paid £6, making it one of the most prosperous Cheshire manors.
 Eight plough-teams could be accommodated on this land; one was in demesne.
-The recorded population consisted of four villeins, two bordars, four radmen, a reeve, a smith, a miller and two slaves who shared four ploughteams; the mill was worth eight shillings.
+The recorded population consisted of four villeins, two bordars, four radmen, a reeve, a smith, a miller and two slaves who shared four plough-teams; the mill was worth eight shillings.
 The manor is described as being one league long and one wide (about 2.4 by 2.4 km); this is reasonable enough for the east–west measurement, but only acceptable for the north–south dimensions if the township of Horton Green is not included.

 The origins of a separate manor of Carden are obscure.
 The descents of the manors through the Middle Ages are complicated by their division into six parts through the coheiresses Leuca, Margaret and Ellen Caurthyn.
 By 1419/20 Isabel, daughter and heiress of John Beston and widow of Sir Robert Aston held lands in Carden.
 Her interests in Carden derived from her paternal grandmother, Isabel, daughter of Cecily, heir of John Codinton, presumed descendant of Leuca and Robert Codinton.
 Two years later Isabel, now married to Sir John Caryngton, obtained more lands in Carden, Farndon, Cuddington, Clutton and elsewhere from Ralph de Beston.

 Richard Caurthyn granted his brother William a quarter of Clutton in a charter attested by Robert Stutevile; this may have been the origin of the division of the manor.
 William's descendants continued to hold land in Carden throughout the Middle Ages, although the failure of one branch of the male line in the reign of Henry IV (1399–1413) brought the manors into new families.
 His daughter and coheir Eleanor was married to John Leche III, claimed by some to have been a younger brother of the Leche family of Chatsworth, and the manor of Nether Carden was vested in her.